KSoft-Si/ksoftapi.sk/examples.md

 ```
 discord command !lyrics <string>:
 	trigger:
-		search lyrics for arg-1
+		search lyrics for arg-1 with text only false
-		WIP
+		make embed:
+			set the author info of the embed to author named "I found this for: %last lyric title%" with icon "%avatar of event-user%"
+			set the description of embed to "%last lyrics%"
+			add field named "Artist" with value "%last lyric artist%" to fields of embed
+			add field named "Album" with value "%last lyric album%" to fields of embed
+			add field named "Track Released" with value "%last lyric album year%" to fields of embed
+			set the timestamp of embed to now
+		reply with last created embed
 ```

 * Vixio - https://github.com/iBlitzkriegi/Vixio

 This example is using Vixio 2 pre release 2.
+It searches for argument one, or whatever you type after !lyrics.
+In this case, it could be: Never Gonna Give you up.
+Text only will search only inside the lyrics if set to true, we don't want that so it's only searching titles and artists.

 Thanks to Ender for this example.